thiagoesteves/deployex/README.md

 ## Running Deployex and Monitored app locally

-For local testing, the root path used is `/tmp/{monitored_app}`.
+For local testing, the root path used for distribution releases and versions is `/tmp/{monitored_app}`.
 Follow these steps:

 Create the required release folders:
 ```bash